Electric cooperatives were created when President Roosevelt signed an executive order in 1935 creating the Rural Electrification Administration.

 To perform their mission electric cooperatives:

-- Pay more than $483 million in capital credits annually
+- Retire more than $1 billion in capital credits annually